This review talks about Brass: Birmingham, an economy board game set in the industrial revolution. How good is Brass

 It achieves a lot with (relatively) little.
 There’s the double-sided main playing board (with the back side behind purely cosmetic), 4 player boards, 180 building tokens, a deck of cards, and coins.
 That’s cardboard.
 On top of that, there are wooden tokens for coal, iron, and beer.

 The artwork on the boards and cards is nothing short of spectacular.
 Its crimson tones take you back 200 years without a problem.
 The boards sport a great overview, as well.
 Cities, buildings, and connections are all clearly seen on the main board, as well as the resources above them.

 Personal boards feature all the possible buildings with costs and prizes, making it easy to see which you should focus on, which to skip (use the develop action), and what it will cost to build.

 Rulebook, Learning, and Teaching Brass: Birmingham

 The rulebook was thinner than expected.
 It’s only 12 pages long, with large text and plenty of illustrations.
 It’s very well written, everything is in its place, and easy to understand.

 Some concepts are reiterated multiple times (i.e. discarding a card for every action) which makes them much easier to grasp.
-Moreover, it comes with basic strategy tips and things to remember, making Brass: Birmingham a surprisingly straightforward to learn.
+Moreover, it comes with basic strategy tips and things to remember, making Brass: Birmingham surprisingly straightforward to learn.

 Teaching others is easy as well.
 Most of the rules are simple and explicit, making them very easy to understand.
 Some concepts (like resource connections) take some more time to grasp, but when playing, it all flows naturally.

-The complexity of Brass is not in remembering a hundred fiddly rules, but rather about strategy and player decisions.
+The complexity of Brass is not in remembering a hundred fiddly rules, but rather in strategy and player decisions.
 While you can share basic tips with newbies, eventually it’s up to every individual to figure it out.
-Brass: Birmingham is one of those easy-to-learn, but hard-to-master titles.
+Brass: Birmingham is one of that easy-to-learn, but hard-to-master titles.

 As already mentioned, Brass: Birmingham achieves a lot while not being bloated by components.

 Therefore, the setup is relatively short, particularly the main board.
 The only tedious part is the player board, which requires each player to place his 45 building tokens on his.